Exotic Shorthair Cat Insurance

 Eye Problems$1,500–$4,000Yes (accident & illness plans)

-When comparing pet insurance for your Exotic Shorthair, prioritize these features:
+When comparing pet insurance for your Exotic Shorthair, prioritize these features: The owners who do best with your cat treat the animal as an individual first and a breed member second.

 Best Time to Insure Your Exotic Shorthair

-Enroll your Exotic Shorthair as early as possible — ideally as a puppy or kitten.
+Enroll your Exotic Shorthair as early as possible — ideally as a kitten or kitten.
 Pre-existing conditions are never covered, so insuring before health issues develop is critical.
 Exotic Shorthairs are prone to PKD, which can develop at any point in their life.

 Insurance Cost Breakdown